ayushshrma/Expresso/README.md

   - If a menu with the supplied menu ID doesn't exist, returns a 404 response
   - If a menu item with the supplied menu item ID doesn't exist, returns a 404 response

-## Testing

-To run these tests, first, open the root project directory in your terminal.
-Then run `npm install` to install all necessary testing dependencies (if you haven't already).
-Finally, run `npm test`.
-You will see a list of tests that ran with information about whether or not each test passed.
-After this list, you will see more specific output about why each failing test failed.

-As you implement functionality, run the tests to ensure you are creating correctly named variables and functions that return the proper values.
-The tests will additionally help you identify edge cases that you may not have anticipated when first writing the functions.